How to Add RSS Feeds to WordPress (As Posts or Lists)

 What You Need to Add RSS Feeds to WordPress

-WP RSS Aggregator WordPress plugin lets you take any valid RSS feed and display it on your WordPress site in a number of different ways.
+Enter the WP RSS Aggregator WordPress plugin, which lets you take any valid RSS feed and display it on your WordPress site in a number of different ways.
+Below, we’ll show you how to set it up and use it to add RSS feeds to your WordPress site.

-How to Add RSS Feeds to WordPress
+How to Set Up and Add RSS Feeds to WordPress

 1. Find the RSS Feed URL